gaehlerm/SoftwareEngineering/README.md

 Once you’re done refactoring, discard everything and do a normal refactoring, trying to apply the ideas you just got.
 Pay attention you don’t just lightly reimplement the code you dreamed of before, you might have missed some technical details why the solution from the scratch refactoring might not work out the way you did it.

+### Sprout class [Feathers p.
+62]

+If you have a class that is getting too big, you can extract some of the functionality into a new class.
+This is called sprouting a class.
+The new class is usually a member of the old class.
+This is a very simple refactoring technique.
+Just make sure that the new class is only loosely coupled to the old class.
+Otherwise you might have to pass too many arguments to the new class.
+Otherwise you should maybe reconsider your class design and rewrite it such that it has less coupling.

+// I think there is still quite something to write here.
+Maybe add some more examples?

+// "When you use Sprout Method, you are clearly separating new code from old code.
+Even if you can’t get the old code under test immediately, you can at least see your changes separately and have a clean interface between the new code and the old code.
+You see all of the variables affected, and this can make it easier to determine whether the code is right in context." - Michael Feathers [WELC]

 ## Real life refactoring

 // Stuff here is from Feathers book.
 Read it again and add some more stuff here.
+// It's not really about refactoring anymore.
+The refactoring has been treated in the previous section.
+This is more about the problems you face when refactoring.

 In real life, your start getting afraid of the code changes you make in a refactoring.
 There’s just too much that can break without any test telling you.
 This is apparently a really bad thing.
 No one likes to life in fear.
 In your own code you can prevent this situation by meticulously testing all the code you write, but if you work on an existing project, you will have to face the demons.